BRITISH BLUE JAM

 3-7: Rolling Stones, London Roundhouse, Chalk Farm, March 14th, 1971

 This is essentially a Rolling Stones album with the two Lennon tracks from the (then) unreleased "Rock and Roll Circus" TV special at the beginning of side A, sourced from the U.K. “Gulp” LP.

-We have included it here because of its historical relevance within the CBM Beatle-related catalogue.
+We have included it here because of its historical relevance within the CBM Beatles-related catalogue.

 1. June, 1972 (photo below the title).
-The first pressing came with a light greyish insert with black text and a blue-printed drawing, and a rubber print in red ink "ALL ROYALTIES PAID" on the back of the jacket.
-The record was in blue vinyl with some black speckles, and the label was orange with the CBM disc logo, RI3426 catalogue number and track listing.
+The first pressing came with a light greyish insert with black text and a blue-printed drawing, and a rubber stamp in red ink reading "ALL ROYALTIES PAID" on the back of the jacket.
+The record was on blue vinyl with some black speckles, and the label was orange with the CBM disc logo, RI3426 catalogue number and track listing.
 The pressing quality is very good.
-This is one of the very few CBM records pressed in colored vinyl.
-Other known titles whose first pressing was in colored vinyl are CATNIPS (Cat Stevens), SEVENTY DOLLAR ROBBERY (Bob Dylan), YOUNG MAN'S FANCY (Neil Young), all in with blue vinyl with black speckles, and PLINTH (Rod Stewart), in red vinyl.
+This is one of the very few CBM records pressed on colored vinyl.
+Other known titles whose first pressing was on colored vinyl are CATNIPS (Cat Stevens), SEVENTY DOLLAR ROBBERY (Bob Dylan), YOUNG MAN'S FANCY (Neil Young), all on blue vinyl with black speckles, and PLINTH (Rod Stewart), on red vinyl.

 THE WCF COUNTERFEITS

 1974.
-The company released their cheap repressing on folded cover, blackish insert and blank label, as usual it was a label of another record glued on reverse.
+The company released their cheap repressing on a folded cover, with blackish insert and blank labels; as usual, these were the labels of another record glued on reverse.

 INTEREST.
 The first pressing is scarce and moderately interesting for completists (**), the 1974 repressing has almost no value (*).